 These differing figures are partially due to lowered labor costs in the south, but the average income level of the region’s inhabitants also plays a role.
 When budgeting for your kitchen remodel, we suggest comparing prices with your local Home Depot to accurately estimate the total cost.

 Prior to getting started, it's necessary to determine the primary goals of your kitchen remodeling.
 We recommend answering the following questions in order to successfully plan your project.

 A useful tip for budgeting your kitchen remodel's total cost is following the "one-third rule" so you don't overspend on a single area.
 Essentially, your expenses should be divided into three parts:

 Tip: If your kitchen remodel project requires new plumbing or electrical re-wiring, it will also factor into the total cost.
 This kind of labor is not typically included in the initial quote.
 Your contractor should be able to provide pricing specifics as needed.

-A kitchen under construction is a prime candidate for electrical rewiring.
-So, if you want to install undercabinet lights, add outlets and fixtures or change your floorplan, your remodel is an excellent occasion to call up an electrician.
+A kitchen under construction is ideal for electrical rewiring.
+A licensed electrician can help you install new lights, add outlets and fixtures or change your floor plan.

-Applying a fresh coat of paint to your kitchen's walls and baseboards is an easy way to spruce up the room at minimal cost.
-A few cans of paint and brushes make a long-lasting impact on your walls at low cost.
+Applying a fresh coat of paint is an easy, quick way to spruce up your kitchen.
+A few cans of paint and brushes provide an inexpensive way to make a lasting impact.

 The Home Depot is a great place to buy your kitchen appliances and remodeling materials.
 We also provide top-rated design and installation services for homeowners across America.
 Besides undergoing full background checks, our hand-selected remodeling experts are local, licensed and insured.
 The Home Depot also offers a great selection of flexible finance options.